nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 ### 2.7 Showing Class list: `list class`

-If you think searching through the time table is too troublesome, use this command to see all the classes you have added and other detail of the classes similar to the previous feature.
+If you think searching through the timetable is too troublesome, use this command to see all the classes you have added and other details of the classes, similar to the previous feature.

 Instruction:
 1. `list class`